MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.UpdateLinksOnSave.md

 The  **UpdateLinksOnSave** property ensures that the links are up-to-date at the time the document is saved.
 The default value for the **UpdateLinksOnSave** property is **True**.

 A value of  **False** indicates that the links are not updated.
-You should set this property to **False** if the location where the document is saved is different from the final location on the Web server and the supporting files are not available at the first location.
+You should set this property to **False** if the location where the document is saved is different from the final location on the web server and the supporting files are not available at the first location.

 ## Example